carlobortolan/embloy/README.md

 application is submitted, as well as notifying the applicant when their application is accepted or rejected.

 All notifications are sent via [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
-Uploaded images are stored and encrypted on Backblaze B2 Bucket (soon to be migrated to AWS S3).
+Uploaded images are stored and encrypted on a Backblaze B2 Bucket (soon to be migrated to AWS S3).

 ## How it Works